ybennacer/toppling-towers-web-game/README.md

 - Introduce a backend service for authentication and persistence
 - Containerise the application for easier deployment
 - Explore hosting and CI/CD workflows
+- Extend the word set to include longer, more complex words to offer adjustable difficulty and improved replayability